avrtt/tg-bot-boilerplates/README.md

-An expanding collection of easily adaptable **Aiogram** templates for building Telegram bots
+An expanding collection of easily adaptable **Aiogram** templates for building Telegram bots.

 <br>